-Gingivitis: This is when plaque has built up at the gumline and has not been removed by daily flossing or brushing.
-The plaque then produces toxins which irritates the gums and causes some bleeding.
+Gingivitis: This is when plaque has built up at the gum line and has not been removed by daily flossing or brushing.
+The plaque then produces toxins which irritate the gums and causes some bleeding.
 At this stage, the disease is reversible because the bone and related tissue have not yet been affected.

 Advanced Periodontitis: In the last stage, all the supporting structure that hold your teeth are destroyed and your teeth can then become loose or move.
 This can affect your bite and, if aggressive treatment can't save them, teeth may need to be removed.